Azure/blobxfer/docs/10-cli-usage.md

 * `--remote-path` is the remote Azure path.
 This path must contain the Blob container or File share at the begining, e.g., `mycontainer/vdir`
 * `--resume-file` specifies the resume file to write to.
-* `--storage-account` specifies the storage account to use.
-This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.
 * `--timeout` is the integral timeout value in seconds to use.
 * `-h` or `--help` can be passed at every command level to receive context sensitive help.